guncebektas/lenkorm/README.md

 ->results_pairs();

 <b>PS:</b>
-You can send arrays as parameters to insert or update a column, query builder will automatically detecet and change it into json
+You can send arrays as parameters to insert or update a column, query builder will automatically detect and change it into json